-After the passing of our amazing pet, we can be quite distraught.
-Even if the passing involved a planned in home euthanasia, it is one of the saddest moments in our lives.
+Pet loss is one of the hardest things many of us will ever experience.
+Even if the passing involved a planned in-home euthanasia, it is one of the saddest moments in our lives.
 It is important to make a plan for your pet after their passing.
 It is a tough decision to make, deciding whether you should have him or her cremated or if you want to bury them.
-At Paws Into Grace, we want to help you make an informed decision.
+At Paws into Grace, we want to help you make an informed decision.

 After the passing of your pet, you can choose to have a ceremony which ends with a burial.
-You can have a private burial in your backyard or you can pay for a plot of land which you can come visit at your leisure.
-The perk to a burial, as stated before, is that you have a place to visit to remember your beloved pet, bring flowers, prey or just spend time with your pet’s energy.
+You can have a private burial in your backyard or you can pay for a plot of land, which you can come visit at your leisure.
+The benefit of burial is that you have a place to visit to remember your beloved pet, bring flowers, pray or just spend time with your pet’s energy.
 The downside is that there are some city ordinances that can prevent you from burying your pet.
-Please check with the city before you start the burial process to prevent any fines down the road.
+Please check with your city before you start the burial process to prevent any future fines.

-Paws Into Grace offers both communal and individual pet cremation starting at $125.
+Paws into Grace offers communal pet cremation starting at $150 and individual pet cremation starting at $250.
 Call us today to find out more information on our services.